gbtb/nix-stable-diffusion/README.md

 - InvokeAI 2.0.2
 - stable-diffusion-webui 27.10.2022

 I have no intention to keep up with development pace of these apps, especially the automatic's fork :) .
 However, I will ocasionally update at least InvokeAI flake.
-Considering versioning, I will try to follow semver with respect to submodules as well, which means major releases for submodule = major release for this flake.
+Considering versioning, I will try to follow semver with respect to submodules as well, which means major version bump for submodule = major version bump for this flake.

 ## Acknowledgements